 \subsection{\NAME{} vs.~Manually Optimized Libraries}

 Table \ref{fig:rq2} shows the performance of \NAME{} kernels vs.~kernels from manually optimized libraries.
 The y-axis shows average relative performance: each framework's performance relative to \NAME{}, averaged over sequence lengths.
 The error bar depicts the range of relative performance over sequence lengths: if a framework does better on some shapes and worse on others, it will have a large error bar.
-Figure~\ref{fig:rq2} omits the SoftCap operator (both prefill and decoding), because existing baseline libraries do not support it.
-Therefore, this figure shows $4 \times 8 \times 8 = 256$ setups.
+Table \ref{fig:rq2} omits the SoftCap operator (both prefill and decoding), because existing baseline libraries do not support it.
+Therefore, this table shows $4 \times 8 \times 8 = 256$ setups.

 Out of 256 setups, \NAME{} has better or equal performance compared to all libraries on 101 setups.
 On average of all setups, \NAME{} delivers geomean $1.07\times$ the performance of the best library baseline.
 There is not a single library that consistently delivers the best performance or outperforms \NAME{} on all setups.
 For example, cuDNN has the highest performance on most short-sequence setups, and low performance for long sequences.
 In contrast, CUTLASS implementations have higher performance on longer sequences for many operators, such as Global (PF) and GQA (DC).
-Appendix~\ref{sec:appendix-eval} Figure \ref{fig:appendix-rq2-all-ops} shows these trends over all input shapes.
+Appendix~\appref{sec:app:add-eval} Figure \ref{fig:appendix-rq2-all-ops} shows these trends over all input shapes.

-The high performance of kernel libraries is a result of manual optimization: they show better performance on operators that are more commonly used (Global, Causal and GQA PF) and on more popular GPUs (e.g.~A100), and lower performance than \NAME{} otherwise. \NAME{} failed to optimize Window (PF) because its TVM-based loop analysis could not identify the proper condition for loop partitioning.
+The high performance of kernel libraries is a result of manual optimization: they show better performance on the more popular operators (Global, Causal and GQA PF) and GPUs (e.g.~A100), and lower performance than \NAME{} otherwise. \NAME{} failed to optimize Window (PF) because its TVM-based loop analysis could not identify the proper condition for loop partitioning.